 When should I submit a request?

 If you want to see exam-related information, you need to delay your request until you have received the results.
 The legislation does not oblige the University to respond until after the results have been communicated to the candidates.
-Whilst you can submit a SAR for as long as the University holds your data, any academic appeals must be made within three months from the time your results are released (please see below for more information on appeals).
+Whilst you can submit a SAR for as long as the University holds your data, there is a time limit on making an academic appeal (please see below for more information on appeals).